wp-plugins/webphysiology-portfolio/readme.txt

 1. Extract the WEBphysiology Portfolio ZIP file and place the `webphysiology-portfolio` folder into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Add the necessary Portfolio Types via it's menu under the Portfolio section
+4. Add one or more Portfolios
-3. Place the [portfolio] shortcode into the content area of your "portfolio" page
+5. Place the [portfolio] shortcode into the content area of your "portfolio" page

 == Frequently Asked Questions ==